CooperUnion/selfdrive/docs/safety.md

 ### MUST:

 - Wear goggles
-- Wear electrical gloves (if handling higher voltage components)
+- Wear electrical gloves (if handling +48V line)
+- Place chock blocks on wheels if tires are not on dollies

 This includes but not limited to: mechanical maintenance, using hand tools, using power tools, cutting/stripping wire, soldering